RNCDev/RosterGen/README.md

 Follow these instructions to get a copy of the project up and running on your local machine for development and testing purposes.

+### 🤖 Note for AI Assistants

+This project is developed in a **Windows PowerShell environment**.
+When providing assistance:

+- **Do NOT run terminal commands directly** - instead, provide the commands for the user to run
+- Use **PowerShell syntax** for commands (e.g., `Remove-Item`, `Get-Content`, `Test-Path`)
+- Remember that file paths use backslashes (`\`) in Windows
+- Use PowerShell-compatible commands like `dir` instead of `ls`, `findstr` instead of `grep`
+- When debugging environment issues, prioritize using `vercel env pull` over manual file creation
+- The most common local development issue is environment variable loading - refer to the "Troubleshooting Local Development" section below

 ### Prerequisites

 -   [Node.js](https://nodejs.org/) (version 20.x or later)